how to rent a boat in croatia

 How to rent a boat in Croatia

-If you are interested in Boat Rentals, whether it is for a Bareboat (you rent it and drive it yourself) or a Crewed Charter, we can take care of your needs, in Croatia.
+If you are interested in Boat Rentals, whether it is for a Bareboat (you rent it and drive it yourself), skippered yacht charter in Croatia or a Crewed Charter, we can take care of your needs.
 To get started, we explain many of the standard boat rental terms below.
-Or just contact us and we’ll be happy to help – our service is free!
+If you want to make it easy, just fill out inquiry form and we’ll be happy to send you all available boats and more info on how to rent one – our service is free!

 In a few steps, this is how to charter a boat easily and quickly:

-- Take a look at all the vessels in our fleet
+- Take a look at all the boats in our fleet

-- Decide on type of boat (morotboat, catamaran, sailboat, luxury yacht or gulet)
+- Decide on type of boat (motorboat, catamaran, sailboat, luxury yacht or gulet)

 - Decide on sailing area (Split, Sibenik, Dubrovnik, Zadar,…)